HTWK-Interconnected-Energy-Systems/BURN4H2/postprocessing/readme.md

 ## 4 clean_spark_spread.ipynb
 ### 4.1 What is it for?
-This script processes data from output_time_series.csv.
+This script processes data from output csv files in data/output.
-Focus lies on generating stacked box plots, that show supply of different assets for a given time period (f. e. in summer) and granularity (weeks, months etc.).
+The focus lies on generating stacked box plots, that show supply of different assets for a given time period (f. e. in summer) and granularity (weeks, months etc.).
 It is possible to add a tag in plot that shows the percentage of an asset or a group of assets on total supply.

 ### 4.2 Structure
 - Import Packages